Espelkamp: Geography

 Espelkamp is situated approximately 10 kilometers north of Lübbecke and 20 kilometers north-west of Minden.

+The is located on the site of a former ammunition factory Heeres-Munitionsanstalt Lübbecke.
+After World War II, it was used to house ethnic German refugees from former eastern territories.

 Neighbouring places

 Town subdivisions

 After the local government reforms of 1973 Espelkamp consists of 9 districts: